Abortion and Men

 4. Abortion is a human rights issue, since abortion is the deliberate termination of a life in the womb.
 Men can and should protect the life of his fellow human.

 Framing abortion solely as a woman's issue is unfair to both women, babies, and men.
-Men, you are part of the conversation when it comes to abortion.
+Men are part of the conversation when it comes to abortion.